 The layout on the dial is very similar, although you can see the difference, especially for minute indices.
 The hourly index font is very similar.
 The hands are completely different, both watches have a date stamp at 3 o’clock.

 The case is completely different, has a different shape, a different bezel, the lugs in Aquatico are narrower and longer.
 Hamilton has an case 2mm wider (40mm Aqutico a 42mm Hamilton) but it’s 1mm thinner (11mm Aquatico, 10mm Hamilton).
 The distance between lugs is the same – 22mm, but due to the difference in size in the case, it looks completely different in both watches.
-The crowns are completely different, both watches do not have a crown cover.
+The crowns are completely different, both watches don’t have a crown guards.

 Aquatico gets points in this category because, although evident inspiration is evident, this is not a typical attempt to copy the design we can talk about in San Martin’s case.